 The school district has the option to include additional information regarding evaluations, qualified evaluators, or unique philosophical, curricular, or instructional considerations for students with speech impairments.

-The school district has provided additional information for this section in Appendix B of this document.
+- The school district has provided additional information for this section in Appendix B of this document. - There is no additional information for this section.

 Section B.14: Exceptional Student Education Eligibility for Students with Language Impairments